Carmel Valley AVA: Climate

 The Carmel Valley viticultural area is distinguished from the surrounding area by climate and soil types.
 Utilizing the Amerine-Winkler method, Carmel Valley has different cumulative heat summation during the grape growing season than nearby areas, as follows: Carmel Valley 2317 degree-days (Region I), Salinas Valley 2148 degree-days (Region I), King City 3085 degree-days (Region III).
 Although Carmel Valley and nearby Salinas Valley are both Region I heat summation areas, the higher elevations in Carmel Valley, where vineyards are situated above 1000 ft, curbs the marine fog incursion producing more sunny days in Carmel Valley than in Salinas Valley at the southern end.
 This phenomenon distinguishes the area from the surrounding AVAs.
-Cachagua Valley’s unique mountainous setting sits high above the fog line along the coast and exposes the grapes to a warmer overall climate.
-Average summer temperatures can reach into the 100’s with cool evenings dropping into the low 30’s and 40’s.
+Cachagua Valley's unique mountainous setting sits high above the fog line along the coast and exposes the grapes to a warmer overall climate.
+Average summer temperatures can reach into the 100s with cool evenings dropping into the low 30s and 40s.
 This dramatic swing in temperature extends the ripening time and growing season, allowing the grapes a slow maturation process.

-Carmel Valley’s normal annual precipitation ranges from 16.5 to 22.5 in distinguishes it from Monterey County’s overall normal annual precipitation of 10 in.
+Carmel Valley's normal annual precipitation ranges from 16.5 to 22.5 in distinguishes it from Monterey County's overall normal annual precipitation of 10 in.